What Are the Benefits of Niacinamide in Skincare Products?

 At Sönd, we specialise in making skin care products for skin that doesn’t like to conform.
 Be that skin that’s too oily, too dry, acne prone or simply stressed out, we can help.
 We created our range of alkalising and kind skin care products because we were stressed out about our own stressed out skin.

-Our products, including our brand new Clear Out Face Mask have been developed to support and nourish the skin, whatever type it is.
+Our products, including our Purifying Clay Face Mask have been developed to support and nourish the skin, whatever type it is.
 We’ve based them all on our hero ingredient, silica salt.

 Silica salts are alkalising, which helps to support healing and regeneration, deep within the cellular structure of the skin.
 They help to hydrate the skin, optimise the pH of the skin (a measure of how acid or alkaline something is), strengthen the connective tissues and boost the natural defence systems of the skin.

 So whatever you’re supplementing your skin care regime with, get the basics right with us first!